All tools

 Common Shutter Angles

 180° — Standard filmic look.
-The default for narrative cinema.
+Narrative cinema default.

-360° — Shutter fully open the whole frame.
-Maximum blur, rarely used.
+360° — Maximum blur.
+Shutter open the entire frame.

-A shutter angle greater than 360° is physically impossible — the shutter can't be open longer than one full frame cycle.
-That's why the minimum denominator increases with FPS: at 120 fps you need at least 1/120 to stay within 360°.
+A shutter angle over 360° is physically impossible — the shutter cannot be open longer than one full frame cycle.
+At higher frame rates the minimum denominator increases to stay within this limit.